HenriqueBernardes42/minishel_42SP/README.md

 ![Screenshot-terminal](https://user-images.githubusercontent.com/92089944/224225348-60435cf6-90f9-4683-8043-36d0cb7dcd7f.jpeg)

-This project involves creating a minishell with the knowledge acquired from previous projects Minitalk and mostly Pipex.
+This project involves creating a clone of Bash with the knowledge acquired from previous projects Minitalk and mostly Pipex.

 Features:
 - [Multi] Pipes && Redirections